 The Rolf Institute does not discriminate against race, color, creed, national origin, religion, sex, gender, age, disability or veteran status in admissions or in its education program or activities.

-The Rolf Institute of Structural Integration offers two certification programs in Rolfing Structural Integration.
+The Dr. Ida Rolf Institute offers two certification programs in Rolfing Structural Integration.
 Each program has three phases, which must successfully be completed for certification.
 The Basic Rolfing Certification program (“Basic”) is designed for students with no experience in bodywork and requires 731 clock hours or a total of 22 weeks of instructional time in the classroom.
 The Regional Basic Rolfing Certification program (“Regional”) is designed for students with a license and/or extensive experience in bodywork and requires 600 clock hours or a total of 18 weeks of instructional time in the classroom.

 In addition to required instructional clock hours in the classroom, both programs include scheduled breaks between each phase when students are expected to study, practice, and integrate specific skills.
 Basic students, not in the Regional program, are expected to log a total of 50 hours of Skillful Touch between Phases I and II.
 Additionally, both programs require students to write an essay and to submit the completed work to their Phase II teacher.
 Between Phase II and III, students in both the Basic and Regional programs are expected to write a paper and to develop a draft of their business plan and to submit the completed work to their Phase III teacher.
 Failure to complete these requirements with a passing grade (70%) will affect the final grade for the phase in which the requirements are due, and may affect the student’s overall Satisfactory Academic Progress in the program.